nchah/freebase-triples/README.md

 ## Analysis

+Once the data is cleaned and ready, this section outlines some of the software to manipluate, visualize, and analyze it.

 ### Cayley

-The Cayley graph can be used to analyze the cleaned data.
-Cayley is an open-source graph database maintained by a Google employee.
-GitHub repository is available at [google/cayley](https://github.com/google/cayley).
+The Cayley graph database and platform can be used to analyze the cleaned triples data.
+Cayley is an open-source graph database that draws on Freebase and the Knowledge Graph.
+It is maintained by a Google employee, with the GitHub repository at [google/cayley](https://github.com/google/cayley).

+.

+.

+.

 ## License